 should I do?

-or without your knowledge.
-Therefore, if you know or suspect that your password
+- with or without your knowledge.
+Therefore, if you know or suspect that your

-is known by someone else, you should change your password immediately.
-The area
+password is known by someone else, you should change your password immediately.

-in SAR Online where you can change your password is found by logging in and
+The area in SAR Online where you can change your password is found by logging

 As you type more information into the SAR, it takes longer to send the

-this can cause a delay of many seconds.
-The Internet or the website may also be
+this can cause a delay of several seconds.
+The internet or the website may also

-very busy, which can have an effect on performance.
+be very busy, which can further affect performance.

 39. Can we update our main contact details?

 In order to update your SAR Online account details, the new main contact will need to register for a new SAR Online account.
 The main contact details for your existing account cannot be updated or amended.